 The statistical design of experiments is an essential ingredient of successful product development and improvement, and provides an efficient and scientific approach to obtaining meaningful information.
 In contrast to traditional vary one-factor-at-a-time (OFAT) experimentation, variables are changed together, permitting evaluation of interactions.
 Standard texts give details about the construction of specific test plans, such full and fractional factorial, and response surface designs, and the analysis of the resulting data.
 This article gives a brief overview.
 The focus here is on the fundamental elements of experimental design: defining the purpose and scope of the experiment, differentiating between alternative types of experimental variables, understanding the underlying environment and constraints, and conducting stage-wise experimentation.
 Brief discussions dealing with the statistical analysis tools, multiple response variables, and some historical background are also provided.

 Olive oil, an important commodity of the Mediterranean region and a main ingredient of their world-renowned diet (see sidebar), must meet stringent European guidelines to achieve the coveted status of "extra virgin."
 Oils made from single cultivars (a particular cultivated variety of the olive tree) will at times fall into the lower "virgin" category due to seasonal variation.
-Then it becomes advantageous to blend in one or more superior oils based on a mixture design for optimal formulation.
+Then it becomes advantageous to blend in one or more superior oils.
+This is a great case to become acquainted with the tools of mixture design for optimal formulation.

 This presentation details and demonstrates how to plot effects from general factorials, for example a 3x4x4, on a half-normal plot.
 This makes selection easy and more precise by it being a graphical method.
 Previously the half-normal plot of effects, developed by Cuthbert Daniel, was restricted to two-level factorials.